squidfunk/mkdocs-material/docs/guides/changing-the-language.md

 Some languages, like Arabic or Japanese, need dedicated stemmers for search to work properly.
 Material for MkDocs relies on [lunr-languages][3] to provide this functionality.
-See the [setting up site search][4] guide for more information.
+See the guide detailing how to [set up site search][4] for more information.

   [2]: https://github.com/squidfunk/mkdocs-material/blob/master/src/assets/javascripts/integrations/search/worker/main/index.ts#L49-L69
   [3]: https://github.com/MihaiValentin/lunr-languages